 The basic operation of the junction FET (JFET) can be described as an electrostatic

-input signal provides a controlling field to the gate terminal to regulate the flow of electrons from
+input signal provides a controlling field to the gate terminal to regulate the flow

-the ingredients of an amplifier.
+have the ingredients of an amplifier.
 In Fig. 5 a high-impedance transformer

 Insulated Gate FET

+by glass.
 This prevents drain current from flowing into the gate circuit as it did

 in the JFET.
 The principle of operation is the same as the JFET except that a higher

-input impedance is obtained and the dc polarity of the input signal may vary.
+input impedance is obtained and the DC polarity of the input signal may vary.
 To